Particular/docs.particular.net/nservicebus/rabbitmq/operations-scripting.md

 ---
 title: 'RabbitMQ Transport: Scripting'
 summary: Example code and scripts to facilitate deployment and operational actions against RabbitMQ.
-reviewed: 2016-03-11
+reviewed: 2016-07-15
 ---

 Example code and scripts to facilitate deployment and operational actions against RabbitMQ.

-These samples use the [RabbitMQ.Client](https://www.nuget.org/packages/RabbitMQ.Client/) NuGet.
+These samples use the [RabbitMQ.Client NuGet Package](https://www.nuget.org/packages/RabbitMQ.Client/).

 Since RabbitMQ.Client is not [CLS Compliant](https://msdn.microsoft.com/en-us/library/system.clscompliantattribute.aspx) it is not possible to run this code within PowerShell.